jadecobra/python_tdd_exercises/source/truth_table/projects/atm.rst

 :red:`wrong PIN`    :red:`NOT enough money` :red:`NOT above limit`  :red:`DENIED`
 ==================  ======================= ======================  ==================

 What if the bank card has expired?
-The inputs for the ATM will then be
+The inputs for the *ATM* will then be

 * has the card expired?
 * is the PIN correct?
-* is the amount I want to take, smaller or bigger than what is in the account?
+* is the amount I want smaller or bigger than what is in the account?
 * will the withdrawal put the account above or below the daily limit for withdrawals?

 The :ref:`truth table` for if the :green:`right PIN` is entered, AND there is :green:`enough money` in the account, is